 The individual folders within the categories are identified by their paths.
 The folder paths are all relative to the module root folder (content root).

 The folder paths, functionally, are hyperlinks that let you jump to the corresponding folders in the tree shown in the left-hand pane.

 If a module has more than one content root, selecting a content root in the right-hand pane also switches the tree view in the left-hand pane.
 That is, when you click somewhere within the content root area, the folder structure of this particular content root is shown in the left-hand pane.

 The following table lists the controls available in the right-hand pane (icons) and describes their functions.

 |Add Content Root||Use this icon to add a content root.
 Select the folder to be added as a content root in the dialog that opens.|

 |Remove Content Entry||Use this icon to remove the corresponding content root from the list of the content roots.|

-Available in Java modules for folders marked as containing sources.
+Available in Java modules for folders marked as containing sources or resources.

 Use this icon to open the Edit Root Properties dialog in which you can specify: